-Field Name Description Sensitive Data Specifies whether the selected asset is sensitive.
-Indicator (SDI) Switch Sensitive Data Indicator (SDI) Flag to YES to mark the selected Flag asset as sensitive.
-Specifies the SDI classification of the selected asset.
-Sensitive Data For example, PHI.
-Indicator (SDI) This list is enabled when Sensitive Data Indicator (SDI) Flag is Classification switched to YES.
-For more information on configuring SDI clas- sifications, refer to the Configuring Sensitivity Classifications topic.
-Sensitive Data Specifies the description of the SDI classification.
-Indicator (SDI) For example: Protected Health Information.
-Description It is enabled when Sensitive Data Indicator (SDI) Flag is switched to YES .
-The field autopopulates based on the SDI classification.
-Specifies whether sensitivity is applicable to: System(s): Switch System(s) to Yes to apply sensitivity to all the A to I I o do to systems containing the assets.
-Auto Update Sensitivity For Environment(s): Switch Environment(s) to YES to apply sens- itivity to all the environments containing the assets.
-Table(s): Switch Table(s) to YES to apply sensitivity to the tables containing the assets.
+Field Name Description Sensitive Data Indicator (SDI) Specifies the sensitivity data indicator (SDI) classification of the selected asset.
+Also, you can add multiple classifications to the selected asset.
+For example, PHI.
+For more information on configuring SDI classifications, refer to the Configuring Sensitivity Classifications topic.
+Sensitive Data Indicator Description Specifies the description of the SDI classification.
+For example, This classification indicates that the data contains personal identifiable information.
+Use this for data such as, address or social security number.
+Update Sens- itivity For Specifies whether sensitivity is applicable to: System: Switch the System option on to apply sensitivity to all the systems containing the assets.
+Environment: Switch the Environment option on to apply sensitivity to all the environments containing the assets.
+Table: Switch the Table option on to apply sensitivity to the tables containing the assets.